 Home

-Yosuke Tanigawa is an Assistant Professor in the Department of Bioengineering at UCLA.
+Yosuke Tanigawa is an Assistant Professor in the Department of Bioengineering at UCLA, where he leads the UCLA Tanigawa Lab.

 Yosuke works at the intersection of statistical genetics and computational biology.
 Specifically, he develops computational and statistical methods to dissect disease heterogeneity and apply them in systematic analyses of large-scale phenotypic, genetic, epigenomic, functional genomic, and single-cell genomic datasets.